Somalia extremist attack in port city of Kismayo kills 10

-MOGADISHU, Somalia — A Somali official says at least 10 people have been killed in an extremist attack on a hotel in the port city of Kismayo.
+MOGADISHU, Somalia — At least 10 people, including two journalists, were killed in an extremist attack Friday on a hotel in the port city of Kismayo, a Somali official said.

-Abdi Ahmed, a local district official, told The Associated Press Friday night that the death toll may rise as fighting is continuing inside the Asasey Hotel between the extremist gunmen and security forces.
+Abdi Ahmed, a local district official, told The Associated Press the death toll may rise as fighting continued inside the Asasey Hotel between the extremist gunmen and security forces.
 He said gunfire is continuing inside the hotel.

 He said most of the victims were patrons of the hotel, which is often frequented by lawmakers and local officials.
 He said the victims include two journalists.